On the Present Status of Inflationary Cosmology: Discussion

 7pt

 {\bf Can we test string theory inflation?}

-The string inflation models have been tested already.
+The string inflation models have already been tested.
 As we mentioned in Sec. \ref{sect:string}, 6 models out of the 14 models presented in the table \ref{Table} are already ruled out.
-As for the remaining models, one can identify two different possibilities if inflationary tensor modes are discovered.
+Regarding the remaining models, two distinct possibilities emerge if inflationary tensor modes are discovered.

 a) Suppose we find that $n_s= 0.963$ and discover tensor modes with $ r\approx 0.0072$, as in \rf{fbr}.
 This would be a great triumph of inflationary theory and of Fibre inflation, and/or of the $\alpha$-attractors with $\alpha = 2$.